tupini07/PopularTorrentBot/README.md

 # PopularTorrentBot

+**NOTE: The services that are part of this project are no longer live.
+If you with to use them you'll have to host them yourself :smiley:**

 Documentation can be seen here: [https://tupini07.github.io/PopularTorrentBot](https://tupini07.github.io/PopularTorrentBot)

 PopularTorrentBot is a simple telegram bot that tells you which are the most popular torrents for a given date.